-As of the date of this Proxy Statement, our Board has an Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, and Health, Safety and Environment Committee, and may have such other committees as the Board shall determine from time to time.
-Pursuant to the NYSE's corporate governance standards, we are required to have an audit committee, a compensation committee and a nominating and corporate governance committee. be changed only by resolution adopted by the affirmative vote of a majority of the entire Board.
-No decrease in the number of directors may shorten the term of any incumbent director.
+As of the date of this Proxy Statement, our Board has an Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, and Health, Safety, Environment and Sustainability Committee, and may have such other committees as the Board shall determine from time to time.
+Pursuant to the NYSE's corporate governance standards, we are required to have an audit committee, a compensation committee and a nominating and corporate governance committee.